joewxlker/beauty-product-shop/README.md

 # beauty-product-shop

-## This repository has been upgraded to a nextjs based stack please see https://github.com/joewxlker/kleansestore
+## This repository has been upgraded to a nextjs based stack @ https://github.com/joewxlker/kleansestore